clearloop/luna/README.md

 # Luna
-Luna is a decentralized platform that offers smart contract services for micro application.
+Luna is a decentralized platform that offers smart contract services for micro contracts.

 ![you][you]